 This was cleaned up and repaired by welding a small piece of metal in place.

-When it comes to mounting your engine and transmission, depending on what you’re installing, you might find some ready-made mounts available for purchase; for example, for a 3800 Series II SC engine and transmission like I had, I could have bought some of these.
+When it comes to mounting your engine and transmission, depending on what you’re installing, you might find some ready-made mounts available for purchase.
 Going that route is great and makes some decisions for you, but let’s have a look at making our own mounts.

 Firstly, you’re highly likely to be using some lifting equipment to offer up your power train to the cradle so BE CAREFUL.
 It was during this stage that I was extremely lucky to avoid disaster with a removable link, so please review the safety precautions here and always remember – safety first.